 This involves delivering a Circle for a young person with problematic sexual behaviour.
 Volunteers will be expected to work creatively with these young people to build on their strengths, interests and hobbies.

-The initial training will take place at HMP Whatton near Bingham, but once you have completed this, you will be matched with a Circle group that is convenient for you.
+The initial interview and training will take place at HMP Whatton near Bingham, but once you have completed this, you will be matched with a Circle group that is convenient for you.

 The programme takes place across Nottinghamshire and Derbyshire.